 ABANDONED: Images of assumedly abandoned or left-behind objects, buildings or areas.
 Photographers are especially encouraged to be cognizant of the issues of safety, permissions and trespass with this category.

-SCENIC: A combination of both natural and man-made elements which combine to produce a pleasing scenic image.
+SCENIC: An image where the combination of both natural and man-made elements co-exist to produce a pleasing scenic image.
+Either can be dominant but both must be present.

 HAND OF MAN: Man-made objects must be the focal point.
 Natural objects may be included as minor elements.